rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Create Scan Engine Pool

-Create a new scan engine pool
+This action is used to create a new scan engine pool

 ##### Input